 That was the Lord’s way of basically saving my life and helping me get my life turned around.

-I know it sounds crazy, but in the midst of the fear and confusion, I started to just embrace it.
+I know it sounds crazy, but in the midst of the fear and confusion, I started to embrace my pregnancy.

-I learned to just embrace where you are because you never know that if you push through the fear, the frustration, the uncertainties and the unknowns, that what’s on the other side is just so beautiful.
+I learned to embrace where I was and what I found out is if you push through the fear, the frustration, the uncertainties and the unknowns, that what’s on the other side is just so beautiful.

 I can’t imagine my life now without my son and what my life would be like without him and where I’d be.